Annual School Report

 IB Physics

-- In IB Physics 2 we worked with Rotational Motion and gravitation, Electrostatics, Magnetism, DC circuitry, AC power, as well as mechanical and electromagnetic waves.
-We rounded out the year with as much nuclear physics as we could cover before the IB Exam on day 1 of the exam window – April 25.
+- In IB Physics 2 we worked with mechanical and electromagnetic waves, electrostatics, magnetism, DC circuitry, as well as as much quantum and nuclear physics explorations as we could before the IB Exam on day 1 of the exam window – April 28.

-- The students have been wrapping up the course the last few weeks of school by completing two cumulative projects: an in-depth analysis of physics concepts shown in popular movies, and an art project involving a mosaic of transparent tape that, when polarized, shines in a rainbow of colors.
-They have also been learning about Special Relativity.
+- The students have been wrapping up the course the last few weeks of school by completing two cumulative projects: a visual representation of how physics is present in their lives, and an art project involving a mosaic of transparent tape that, when polarized, shines in a rainbow of colors.
+They have also been doing two hands-on activities for nuclear physics that we did not have time to do before their IB exam (since it was so early in the exam window!).

-- The 83 first-year students have been preparing for the first exam with a new curriculum which will take place in May of 2025.
-They have been enjoying IB hands-on labs in Mechanics, Fluids, Circular and Rotational motion, gravitation, spring oscillations, and Special Relativity.
-Most of these students will be moving on to the 2nd year of the IB Physics course sequence and will be taking the IB exam in 2025.
+- The 87 first-year students have been enjoying IB hands-on labs in Mechanics, Fluids, Circular and Rotational motion, gravitation and orbital motion, and nuclear and quantum physics.
+Most of these students will be moving on to the 2nd year of the IB Physics course sequence and will be taking the IB exam in 2026.

 IB Sports, Exercise, and Health Science